ahuacate/flexget/README.md

 Note: After entering your details into the terminal, it's CTRL O (thats a capital letter O, not numerical 0) to prompt a save, ENTER to save the file, and CTRL X to exit nano.

 ## 3.00 Download the FileBot deluge-postprocess.sh script for Deluge
-Filebot renames and moves all your Flexget downloads ready for viewing on your NAS.
+Filebot renames and moves all your Flexget downloads ready for viewing to your NAS.
 This action is done by running a shell script called `deluge-postprocess.sh`.
 Deluge uses the Execute Plugin to execute `deluge-postprocess.sh` whenever it completes a torrent download.

 This script (`deluge-postprocess.sh`) is for Deluge only.
 It would've been installed when you completed the Deluge installation guide [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#400-deluge-lxc---ubuntu-1804).